Nerite Snails: Complete Care Guide (Best Algae-Eater?)

 In general, nerite snails will live for at least one year in the freshwater aquarium.
 Under ideal conditions, they have been known to live for a decade.
 How long nerite snails live varies a lot.
 And hobbyists aren’t necessarily paying attention to how long their snails live.

-Nerite snails are generally hardy, but they can be sensitive to ammonia and nitrite in the water column, which means that they need a more established setup.
+Nerite snails are hardy, but they is sensitive to ammonia and nitrite in the water column, which means that they need a more established setup.

 Are They Good For Your Freshwater Tank?